-In recent years, the constant advances in computers and technology have seen massive price drops in all mobile devices, including the laptop.
+In recent years, the constant advances in computers and technology have seen massive price drops in all mobile devices, including a laptop.

 We’ve exclusively done away with the traditional desktop computer in our family, and each owns a laptop.